XFG16/YouTubeDiscordPresence/README.md

  - The appearance and disappearance of the rich presence on your profile can be delayed because Discord limits the processing of rich presence update requests to 15 seconds
  - Files ending with ```save_copy``` can probably be ignored and even removed later on
  - Maybe add a feature to stop the presence from disappearing when no video is playing; instead, just make the rich presence display idle (let the user choose between original or this)
+ - If the extension gets published to the Chrome Web Store, the Extension ID needs to get updated directly in Visual Studio